The Importance Of Managing Diabetes In Seniors

 Becoming more informed about diabetes in seniors, practicing preventive measures, and learning how to treat it is the first step to fighting this disease.

 What Is Diabetes?

-Diabetes is a disorder that impairs the body’s metabolism and its ability to digest and process food that turns into energy.
+Diabetes is a disorder that impairs the body’s metabolism and ability to digest and process food that turns into energy.

 People with this disease have problems processing the sugar they get from food, which causes blood sugar levels (glucose) to rise.

 If left untreated, high blood sugar can have drastic results on the body, from energy levels to diet.

 Diabetes causes the body not to produce enough insulin, or it doesn’t use it for its intended purpose.
 It is a critical component in maintaining healthy blood sugar levels.

 Insulin forms in the pancreas, then delivered into the bloodstream to absorb the sugar in the blood and turn it into energy.
 This process is what keeps glucose levels balanced.

 However, when the body fails to use insulin, it is called insulin resistance, which is generally the predecessor for type 2 diabetes.